Connect with psql

 psql is compatible with Neon.
 You can also use PostgreSQL client libraries and drivers to connect.
 However, please be aware that some older client libraries and drivers, including older

 psql.
-For more information, see Passwordless connect.
+For more information, see Passwordless auth.

 The easiest way to connect to Neon using